Tour Operators – Become CertifiedRandy Durband2024-01-31T14:50:32+08:00

 Why Become a Certified Tour Operator?

-Being certified by a GSTC-Accredited Certification Body (CB) means that your operations comply with the highest social and environmental standards on the market.
+Being certified by an Accredited Certification Body (CB) means that your operations comply with the highest social and environmental standards on the market.
 As public concern grows about the harmful effects and the positive impacts of travel and tourism, certification provides a credible solution to complex environmental and social issues.

-Increasingly, luxury travelers as well as regular travelers, and your fellow travel provider clients are seeking confirmation that sustainability practices are in place.
+Increasingly, travelers and your fellow travel provider clients are seeking confirmation that sustainability practices are in place.
 Also increasingly, travel companies are looking for a product that is not only certified sustainable, but certified sustainable by a certification program that is GSTC Accredited.
-For example, Royal Caribbean Cruises Ltd. announced on July 1st, 2016 that by being certified by a certifying body that carries a GSTC Certified mark, operators of shore excursions will gain preferential buying treatment, when feasible.
-Other travel providers also give preferential buying treatment to suppliers that are certified sustainable.
+For example, Royal Caribbean Cruises give preferential buying treatment, when feasible, to operators of shore excursions that are certified by a GSTC-Accredited Certification Body.
+MSC Cruises follow a similar model.
+Other travel providers give preferential buying treatment to suppliers that are certified sustainable.